Two coupled qubits interacting with a thermal bath: A comparative study of different models

+Notwithstanding, derivations of master equations which include the subsystems' interactions have appeared in the literature since the early seventies \cite{walls70,picard74,shib79}.
+Moreover, recent studies \cite{cress92,ron03,mess07,plenio10,mess11,semi14,neil14} show that phenomenological approaches may fail to give a proper evolution of the system's density operator.
+In our opinion, though, there is still a lack of works devoted to the discussion of the validity of system-reservoir interaction models describing composite quantum systems under the influence of a finite temperature bath.

-In this contribution we are going to consider two interacting qubits, being one of them (qubit 1) isolated from its environment, and the other (qubit 2) in contact with a thermal reservoir.
+In this contribution we are going to consider two interacting two-level systems, being one of them (qubit 1) isolated from its environment, and the other (qubit 2) in contact with a large number of modes of the quantized field (thermal reservoir).
 We will not make the rotating wave approximation for the qubit-qubit interaction, so that we are able to investigate the behaviour of the system in both the weak and strong coupling regimes.
-As a first step we will derive (closely following references \cite{sanchez11,breu02}), a microscopic master equation for our two-qubit system, by taking into account the interaction between the subsystems of interest.
-We will then compare the results with the ones obtained from a naive phenomenological model, constructed simply by adding the damping terms to the unitary evolution part.
+As a first step we will derive (closely following references \cite{sanchez11,breu02}) a microscopic master equation for our two-qubit system, by taking into account the interaction between them.
+We will then compare the results with the ones obtained from a naive phenomenological model, according to which the dissipative term of the master equation is derived by assuming the existence of a sole sub-system (qubit 2).
 Calculations are performed for a wide range of values of qubit-qubit coupling constants as well as for different temperatures of the reservoir.
 We also study this model from a different point of view; we consider qubit 1 as being coupled to a ``composite reservoir" constituted by the thermal bath plus qubit 2, i.e., we perform the trace over the qubit 2 variables and focus on the evolution of qubit 1.
 Our paper is organized as follows: in Section (2) we present the derivation of the microscopic master equation and its analytical solution.
-In Section (3) we adress the strong coupling regime for the qubit-qubit interaction; we discuss several features of the solutions, such as the steady state of the two-qubit system, as well as the evolution of the bipartite (qubit-qubit) entanglement, quantum discord and the linear entropy associated to qubit 1.
+In Section (3) we address the strong coupling regime for the qubit-qubit interaction; we discuss several features of the solutions, such as the steady state of the two-qubit system, as well as the evolution of the bipartite (qubit-qubit) entanglement, quantum discord and the linear entropy associated to qubit 1.
 In Section (4) we present a study of the system in the weak coupling regime.
 In Section (5) we summarize our conclusions.